Sampreeth98/Big_Data_Project/README.md

 # Big Data Project

 ## Overview
-This repository contains the code and documentation for a Big Data project focused on analyzing and processing large datasets.
-The project aims to showcase various techniques and tools used in Big Data analytics and processing.
+This repository contains the code and documentation for a Big Data project focused on predicting the operational condition of waterpoints.
+Leveraging Spark and Hadoop clusters, the project aims to utilize large-scale data processing capabilities to analyze waterpoint data efficiently.
+Data management involves PySpark and SQL for warehousing, enabling scalable data manipulation and analysis.
+Various categorical variable classifiers, including logistic regression, decision trees, and random forest, are applied to identify the optimal model for the dataset.

 ## Project Structure
-- **data/**: This directory contains sample datasets used in the project.
+- **data/**: This directory contains datasets used in the project.
 - **code/**: Contains the source code for data processing, analysis, and visualization.
 - **documentation/**: Contains documentation related to the project, including guidelines, reports, and technical specifications.
 - **results/**: Contains the output or results generated from data processing and analysis.